 Tensions run high on moving day.
 Siblings fight, parents’ patience goes out the door, and frustration runs rampant.
 This is the point when moving days can turn disastrous.
 Be sure to take breaks between packing, moving, and organizing for some family time.
 Take a 5-minute group stretch break or grab an ice cream cone together.
 Anything that helps relieve the tension, get everyone to relax and have fun.
 When you’re ready, get back to the tasks at hand.

 Take a Walk Around the New Neighborhood

-Once the moving trucks have pulled away, and the last boxes are in the right room, why not take some time to explore your new neighborhood?
+Once the moving trucks have pulled away, and the last boxes are in the right room, why not take some time to explore your new neighbourhood?
 Take a family walk around your block.
-Be on the lookout for parks or community centers close-by, and maybe even stroll past your children’s new school if it’s within walking distance.
+Be on the lookout for parks or community centres close-by, and maybe even stroll past your children’s new school if it’s within walking distance.

-By taking the time to introduce your kids to their new neighborhood, they’ll be more comfortable with the change.
-Maybe you’ll even discover you’re close to a nature center, an arcade, or a cool museum!
+By taking the time to introduce your kids to their new neighbourhood, they’ll be more comfortable with the change.
+Maybe you’ll even discover you’re close to a nature centre, an arcade, or a cool museum!

 Moving doesn’t have to be stressful or traumatic.
 Prepare your family ahead of time, keep them on task and focused during the move, and settle them in right away after.
 Not only will the entire process go smoother, but you’ll also have a happier family ready for what lies ahead.